-Journalists have long faced threats in reprisal for their work, and in the internet era, attackers can leverage information published on social media and professional websites to hack, abuse, shame, or defame their target.
+Journalists have long faced threats in reprisal for their work, and in the internet era, attackers are leveraging information published on social media and professional websites to hack, abuse, shame, or defame their target.

-> Attackers may steal information to impersonate a journalist, manipulate it without consent, or they may dox journalists—and potentially their colleagues or family members—by researching and publishing their home address or other private details.
+Attackers may steal information to impersonate a journalist, manipulate it without consent, or they may dox journalists—and potentially their colleagues or family members—by researching and publishing their home address or other private details.
 Journalists should be aware of what information about them is in the public domain, consider what it reveals about them, and take steps to remove it where possible.

-> Be aware that it is very difficult to remove data from the internet completely, something to remember when posting online.
+Be aware that it is very difficult to remove data from the internet completely.
+Information could be stored in internet archive machines, or a screenshot could have been taken and shared with others.
 Whether sites comply with requests to remove your personal information may depend on whether it is connected with an account you control, or owned by a third party.

-> Search engine algorithms also take time to reflect changes, so content may remain available for several days even if your request is successful.
+Search engine algorithms also take time to reflect changes, so content may remain available for several days even if your request is successful.

 Taking preventative measures is key to protecting yourself against online harassment.
 The more steps you take to protect your data before an attack happens, the safer your information is likely to be.
 Ideally, if someone were to look you up online they would only find professional information about you.

 - Find out who could be interested in targeting you and their capacity to cause you harm both online and offline.

 - Keep an eye out for news reports and accounts of other journalists having their private information published without consent.
 Such doxxing attacks increasingly target journalists on all beats, but awareness of new trends will help you take the right precautions.